-In this industry, it is starting to become clear that diversification of services is a key component to a successful business.
+In this industry, it is starting to become clear that diversification of services is a key component to a robust and successful business.
 Superior Seal & Paving (Superior Florida), based in Tampa, knows this to be true because they offer their customers contracting, sealcoating, paving and even building inspections, throughout the state of Florida.

 But that hasn’t always been the case.
 When Scott Hood and Mike Strouse started business together, they were focused solely on commercial building construction contracting.
 As with most companies, when the economy dwindled in 2008, the need for their services began to suffer as well.